Senior softball league at night

 If you run to the wrong bag when a throw to first base is coming, you will be called OUT even if you beat the throw or even if the first baseman doesn't catch the throw.
 This rule has been listed in our rules for years.
 Our rules are available at "Warriors Specific Rules" which can be found by clicking on "pages" near the top of the welcome page.

 2. When running from first base towards second base, all base runners MUST Slide or Avoid the second baseman or the shortstop covering the bag.
 We do not want player-to-player contact.
 Unavoidable contact during a clean slide is just a part of the game with which we have to live.
 Making contact with an infielder's upper torso while coming in standing up (contact with your shoulder, elbow, hip or knee) is entirely another story.
 Please slide into the bag or peel away.
+If you do it correctly and the fielder drops the throw, you will be called safe.

 3. When running from first base, if you are put out at second while you are still far away from the second base bag, GET OUT OF THE WAY and do not block the defensive player's throwing lane.
 You could get drilled unless the defensive player voluntarily opts to alter his throw so as to avoid your forehead.